CVC Words for Beginners: Blending Activities for K1 & K2 (Singapore)

 Step 4: Practise With Variety

-Once your child can blend a few words, vary the practice.
-Do not drill the same five words endlessly — introduce new words from the same family, then across families.
-The goal is for your child to understand the process of blending, not just memorise specific words.
+Once your child can blend a few words, keep mixing it up.
+Don't drill the same five words every day — introduce new words from the same family, then gradually move across families.
+The goal isn't to memorise "cat, dog, sun".
+The goal is for your child to understand how blending works, so they can do it with any word they encounter.

 12 Hands-On Blending Activities